Understanding Database Internals: How Tables and Indexes are Stored on Disk and Queried

 3. Page Size: Each page has a fixed size, which is determined by the database system.
 The page size can vary between different database systems.
 For example, in PostgreSQL, the default page size is typically 8KB, while in MySQL, it is commonly 16KB.
 The page size is important for optimizing storage and I/O operations.

 4. Rows per Page: Within each page, a certain number of rows can be stored.
 The number of rows per page depends on factors such as the size of the rows and any additional metadata stored with each row.
-In your example, assuming each page holds 3 rows, with a total of 1001 rows, you would have approximately 333 pages (1001/3 ≈ 333).
+In example, assuming each page holds 3 rows, with a total of 1001 rows, you would have approximately 333 pages (1001/3 ≈ 333).

 Pages serve as a fundamental unit of data storage and retrieval in a database.
 They allow the database system to efficiently organize and access data, minimizing the number of I/O operations required.
 By reading and writing data in page-sized chunks, databases can optimize performance and improve overall system efficiency.